savvydatainsights/monitoring/README.md

 ## Putting the Prometheus exporters behind NGINX

-In our solution, Prometheus exporters have [NGINX](https://www.nginx.com) in front of them, as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and requiring [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+In our solution, all the Prometheus exporters have [NGINX](https://www.nginx.com) in front of them, as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and requiring [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 It's a good idea if you already have NGINX in your server, as a proxy server to other services.
 You restrict all the requests to a single port (80), avoiding every exporter from exposing its default port.

 The configuration below is an example of how you can configure NGINX.
 Use the same *htpasswd* file generated during the setup process, described earlier, for each Prometheus exporter.
 If you prefer, create specific files for different exporters, using [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 Note: Bear in mind you will have to [configure Prometheus](prometheus/prometheus.yml) appropriately if you use either a different user than *prometheus* or different passwords for different exporters.